elifesciences/tech-team/incidents/2020-10-23-search-timeouts.md

 ## Description

-[Requests made to search](https://api.elifesciences.org/search?for=&page=1&per-page=10&sort=date&order=desc&type%5B%5D=research-article&use-date=default) were resulting in a timeout, which was resulting in various journal pages to fail to properly load.
+[Requests made to search](https://api.elifesciences.org/search?for=&page=1&per-page=10&sort=date&order=desc&type%5B%5D=research-article&use-date=default) were resulting in a timeout, which was resulting in various journal pages either failing to load completed, or only partially loading.

 ## Timeline

 **2020-10-23**

-- 14:10 New Relic raises CPU usage alert about `search--prod-1`.
+- 14:10 New Relic raises CPU usage alert about `search--prod--1`.

 - 15:44 Nathan reports on slack in #blue-team-techthat requests to search are timing out.